deis/example-ruby-sinatra/README.md

 	Your bundle is complete!
 	Use `bundle show [gemname]` to see where a bundled gem is installed.

-If your dependencies require any system packages, you can install those later by specifying a list of custom packages in the Instance configuration or by customizing the deploy script to install your own packages.

 #### 2. Use Foreman to manage processes